Avtem/MemeSweeper/README.md

-Source code for the game "Meme Sweeper"
+Source code for the game "Mеme Swееper"

 READ ME!!!<br>
 This is my private project.
 I was the only person working on it, so it will not build on other machines.